Regional Planning

 We study the formation and function of the social networks (the connections between people in a community), including during extraordinary times such as disasters.
 Using a variety of methods such as fieldwork and mathematical modeling, we explore the nature of social infrastructure and sustainable societies, taking social networks into account.

-Environmental Photo-ceramic Chemistry
+Environmental Photo-ceramic Material Chemistry

 TANABE Setsuhisa, Professor